8Ginette8/gbif.range/README.md

   - *read_bioreg()*: download and read available ecoregion files from different available URL sources.
 See also associated calls *bioreg_list*, *get_bioreg()* and *check_and_get_bioreg()*.

-  - *get_status()*: Generates, based on a given species name, its IUCN red list status and a list of all scientific names (accepted, synonyms) found in the GBIF backbone taxonomy to download the data.
+  - *get_status()*: Generates, based on a given species name, its IUCN red list status and a list of all scientific names (accepted, synonyms) found in the GBIF backbone taxonomy.
 Children and related doubtful names not used to download the data may also be extracted.

   - *obs_filter()*: *obs_filter()* accepts as input a *get_gbif()* output (one or several species) and filter the observations according to a specific given grid resolution (one observation per pixel grid kept).
 This function allows the user to refine the density of GBIF